accso/java9-jigsaw-examples/jigsaw-examples/example_maven-test-blackbox/readme.md

 ## What is this example about?

 ### Modules in this example
-* modmain plus automatic commons.lang3
+* modmain plus module org.apache.commons.lang3
 * modmain has a Main class which is started in `run.sh`

 ### Example shows ...